Grease 2: Filming

 Scenes at Rydell High School were filmed at Excelsior High School, a recently closed high school in Norwalk, California.
 Filming took place throughout a 58-day shooting schedule during the autumn of 1981.
 According to director Birch, the script was still incomplete when filming commenced.
 Sequences that were filmed but cut during post-production include scenes in which Frenchy helps Michael become a motorcycle rider, and a sequence at the end of the film showing Michael and Stephanie flying off into the sky on a motorcycle.

-In the film, after Stephanie wins the contest, it goes on to show the stakeout in the final scene.
+In the film, after Stephanie wins the contest, it goes on to show the luau in the final scene.
 Originally, there were a few minutes dedicated to a scene in which Michael (believed to be dead in his alter ego, by Stephanie) comes out on stage as Stephanie is exiting the stage, unbeknownst to her that he is the cool rider and he is alive.
-He attempts to ask her what's wrong and she storms past him and runs off crying, then it cuts to the stakeout.
+He attempts to ask her what's wrong and she storms past him and runs off crying, then it cuts to the luau.
 There was a scene within the "Who's that Guy?" number in which Goose accidentally smashes Rhonda's nose at the Bowl-A-Rama door.
 None of these scenes have been shown since the film's release.